 This trail is intended to be a 10 ft. wide paved trail running from approximately 1200 East to near the west end of the City following along the south side of I-84.
 Special attention to safety will be warranted at the trail crossing of Old Fort Road.
 This trail should become the responsibility of the City for maintenance and control.
-It is anticipated that the majority of this trail will be constructed by developers of adjacent property.
+It is anticipated that the majority of this trail will be constructed by developers of adjacent

+918 919 920 921 property.
 As these developments are proposed, the City should see that a continuous trail is established with consistent width and surface.

-909 OTHER TRAILS: 910 It is recommended that, as the Staker-Parson Gravel Pit closes and is open to 911 development, there should be a trail through the property connecting 7400 South to the 912 commercial area at the intersection on South Weber Drive and 2700 East.
-913
+OTHER TRAILS: 922 923 924 925 926 It is recommended that, if the Staker-Parson Gravel Pit closes and becomes open to development, there should be a trail through the property connecting 7400 South to the commercial area at the intersection on South Weber Drive and 2700 East.
+The City should develop linkage via trails or bicycle lanes to connect its various parks.